Simple linear attention language models balance the recall-throughput tradeoff: Results

 \subsection{Language Modeling Evaluations}

-\paragraph{Language Modeling Benchmarks} We pretrain language models from scratch at two parameter scales (355M and 1.3Bn parameters) on the Pile~\citep{pile}.
-Each model sees the same 10 billion tokens of pretraining data in the same order.
+\paragraph{Language Modeling Benchmarks} We pretrain language models from scratch at two parameter scales ($360$m and $1.3$b parameters) on the Pile~\citep{pile}.
+Each model sees the same tokens of pretraining data in the same order.
 The Pile data is tokenized using the GPT-2 BPE tokenizer~\citep{radford2019language}.
 We measure perplexity on the Pile and report results in \Cref{table:main-quality} and further experimental details are provided in \Cref{app:exp-pretraining}.

-We additionally evaluate the pretrained models on the standard LM Eval Harness \citep{eval-harness}, as is standard protocol for our baselines \citep{gu2023mamba, yang2023gated}.
+We additionally evaluate the pretrained models on key natural language understanding downstream benchmarks using the LM Eval Harness (SuperGLUE, ARC, PIQA, WinoGrande, HellaSwag, LAMBADA).
 A detailed breakdown of tasks and metrics can be found in \Cref{sec:appendix-downstream-evaluations}.

-In both pretraining and on the LM Eval Harness, ${\sysname}$ consistently competes with the strongest Transformer++ and Mamba baselines.
+In both pretraining and on the downstream tasks, ${\sysname}$ consistently competes with the strongest Transformer++ and Mamba baselines.
 While these overall metrics are helpful, we next turn to a fine-grained analysis of recall and in-context learning ability on real-world data.

-\paragraph{Recall and In-Context Learning Evaluations} We evaluate our pretrained models on a suite of in-context learning tasks selected to test the downstream recall capacity in \Cref{table:main-quality}.
+\paragraph{Recall Evaluations} We evaluate our pretrained models on a suite of in-context learning tasks selected to test the downstream recall capacity in \Cref{table:main-quality}.
 These tasks fall into three categories: (1) \textbf{Real-world AR} Beyond perplexity scores, we slice the next token predictions on the Pile to understand each architecture's AR quality ( \Cref{sec:appendix_experiment_details}).
 (2) \textbf{Information extraction (IE)} SWDE and FDA are popular semi-structured and unstructured document IE benchmarks respectively \citep{wu2021medai, deng2022domlm, arora2023evaporate}.
-SWDE has \textit{raw HTML} for $8$ Movie and $5$ University websites (e.g. IMDB, US News) and annotations for 8-274 attributes per website (e.g., Movie \verb|runtime|), and (3) \textbf{Question answering} from in-context passages.
-We find ${\sysname}$ outperforms the baseline sub-quadratic architectures across these evaluations, closing the gap to Transformer++.
-These trends tracks the ${\Task}$ synthetic results from \Cref{sec:motivation_empirical}.
+SWDE has HTML for $8$ Movie and $5$ University websites (e.g. IMDB, US News) and annotations for 8-274 attributes per website (e.g., Movie \verb|runtime|), and (3) \textbf{Question answering} from in-context passages.